 Classes and Objects in C#

-Understanding classes and objects is essential for mastering object-oriented programming in C#.
-Let’s dive into the core concepts:
+Understanding classes and objects is essential for mastering object-oriented programming (OOP) in C#.
+These are the building blocks of every .NET application.

-class is a template that defines the properties (fields) and behaviors (methods) of an object.
-It does not hold any data itself but sets the structure for creating objects.
+A class is a template or blueprint that defines what data (fields or properties) and behaviors (methods) an object will have.
+It does not hold data itself.

 public string Model;